cine-io/cineio-meetups/Readme.md

 We have this exact app up and running on [https://meetups.cine.io/][meetups].
 Please note that the demo requires a compatible browser (Tested on Firefox > 34.0 / Chrome > 38.0, Opera > 24.0).
-Also note that if you are using Chrome and want to use the screen-sharing functionality, you should install the [cine.io Screen Sharing extension][chrome-extension].
+Also note that if you are using Chrome and want to use the screen-sharing functionality, it will prompt you to install the [cine.io Screen Sharing extension][chrome-extension].

 ## App Architecture